10010101001/galactic-couriers/README.md

 ___
 ### Story overview
-***Even more spoilers ahead!
-Do not read this if you're actually interested in downloading the plugin and playing through the story.
-The only reason I'm writing this is so that if you have a suggestion for the story you have a place to read up on the full context of the plugin's lore.***

 I want the story of this plugin to be divided into separate "chapters", with each chapter having an interesting introduction and conclusion.